libdriver/button/README.md

 LibDriver BUTTON is the full function driver of button launched by LibDriver.
 It provides press, release,  single click, double click , triple click, repeat click, short press, long press and other functions.
 LibDriver is MISRA compliant.

-LibDriver BUTTON supports single button detection, and if you need multi-button or matrix-button detection, please refer to [https://github.com/libdriver/multi_button](https://github.com/libdriver/multi_button).
+LibDriver BUTTON supports single button detection with a more efficient method, and if you need multi-button or matrix-button detection, please refer to [https://github.com/libdriver/multi_button](https://github.com/libdriver/multi_button).

 ### Table of Contents